Doula Support in Hospitals

 Association of Women’s Health, Obstetric and Neonatal Nurses (AWHONN)’s Position on Doulas with Patients During COVID-19 [scroll down to the March 11 update]: "AWHONN recognizes that doula services contribute to the woman’s preparation for and support during childbirth and opposes hospital policies that restrict the presence of a doula during a woman’s active labor."

-letter from the VA American College of Nurse-Midwives (ACNM) Affiliate to hospital labor and delivery managers, service line directors, and policy makers is advocating for policies that prioritize equitable care that ensures access to companionship and continuous labor support by skilled providers.
+letter from the VA American College of Nurse-Midwives (ACNM) Affiliate to hospital labor and delivery managers, service line directors, and policy makers advocating for policies that prioritize equitable care that ensures access to companionship and continuous labor support by skilled providers.

 On April 29, 2020, Governor Andrew Cuomo of the State of New York issued Executive Order No. 202.25: Continuing Temporary Suspension and Modification of Laws Relating to the Disaster Emergency.
 Of note in this order is a provision securing access to in-person doula support: